 Many people view homeowners insurance as an “out of sight, out of mind” type of purchase.
 After all, homeowners insurance is a product which you hope you never need to use.
 However, people file claims with their insurance company each year following a wide array of types of damage caused by a broad spectrum of perils.
 Because homeowners insurance protects one of your most valuable assets, below we discuss some important questions about homeowners insurance.

-What exactly is homeowners coverage?
+What exactly is homeowner's insurance coverage?

 Generally, coverage for personal property with a specific value must be covered by a Scheduled Personal Property (SPP) endorsement.
 This type of coverage increases the coverage available for scheduled items with a specific value.
 These items will generally qualify for all-risk coverage with a few exclusions.
-Examples of items that policyholders typically cover with this endorsement include cameras, outboard motor boats, furs, rare art, firearms and other collectables.
+Examples of items that policyholders typically cover with this endorsement include cameras, outboard motor boats, furs, rare art, firearms, and other collectables.

-What amount of coverage should I purchase?
+What amount of coverage should you purchase?

 The amount of time it takes to resolve an insurance claim will depend on the specific facts and circumstances of your situation.
 However, the insurance company typically will contact you within a couple of days of receiving notice of the claim.
 The insurance company should also arrange to have an adjuster inspect the home within a fairly short time period.